1.1 We are committed to safeguarding the privacy of individuals and organizations that visit Alpin’s website or application.

 11.7 US-EU and Swiss-U.S. Privacy Shield Framework

 Our application to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks is in progress and will be completed soon.
 We are committed to subjecting all personal data received from European Union (EU) member countries, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
-To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List.
+To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s website.

 We will be responsible for the processing of personal data we receive, under the Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
 We will comply with the Privacy Shield Principles for all onward transfers of personal data from the EU, including the onward transfer liability provisions.